MHS Unplugged: Recess for High School Students

 When MHS reorganized their schedule into 85-minute blocks, they found that they had an extra 15 minutes every day, and wondered what to do with this small block of time.
 MHS Unplugged was created.
 Recess is scheduled between the third and fourth blocks, at around 1:15 PM.

 Students or teachers can suggest and lead activities.
 When a student suggests and wants to lead an activity, Bill makes sure there will be faculty supervision and involvement.
 He also makes sure there is a room for the activity, so if a student wants to do theater improvisation, he investigates whether the auditorium is available during that time.
 If a teacher wants to lead basketball, the gym should be available.
 Activities can also vary depending on the weather.
 When it's nice out, students like to be outdoors for Frisbee, or a 15-minute workout, or a walk around the school grounds.

 Advertising: The MHS Board

 There is a central board in the main hallway of the school where all MHS Unplugged activities are listed along with the rooms where they take place.
 Students just check the board that day and go to one of the activities.
 They're free to choose something different each day.

 Typically, activities last about four weeks, and then new ones are placed on the board.
 Some activities might be repeated if there's enough interest.

 - Theater improvisation

 - 15-minute workout

-- "Walk + talk" (talking a walk on the school grounds).
+- "Walk + talk" (taking a walk on the school grounds).